trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 RNN doesn't understand objects.
 Therefore, we need to convert recipes objects to string and then to numbers (indices).
 Let's start with converting recipes objects to strings.

 To help our RNN learn the structure of the text faster let's add 3 "landmarks" to it.
-We will use these unique "title", "ingredients" and "instruction" landmarks to separate a logic sections of each recipe.
+We will use these unique "title", "ingredients" and "instruction" landmarks to separate the logic sections of each recipe.

 ```python
 STOP_WORD_TITLE = '📗 '